 - Topology views display resources and their statuses in a graphical format.
-Topology views are especially useful in displaying the relationships between resources; for example, displaying connectivity.
+Topology views are especially useful in displaying the relationships between resources, for example, displaying connectivity.
 Resources in a topology view are often placed on a background image, such as a building map or geographical map, which shows their general location and proximity to each other. - Details views display resources and their statuses in a list format.
 Details views contain additional information about resources, such as type and description.
-You can also use them to control the order that resources are displayed, such as by time stamp or status.
+You can also use them to control the order in which resources are displayed, such as by time stamp or status.
 Null nodes and null links are never displayed.

-Within a view, context menus contain various commands and functions available for a resource.
+Within a view, context menus contain various commands and functions that are available for a resource.
 To access a context menu, right-click a resource.
 A menu is displayed with a list of the available actions for that resource.
-To access a context menu for the view, move the mouse pointer to any area of the view that is not over a resource, then right-click.
-(If your details view is full, move the mouse pointer to any column heading, and then right-click.)
+To access a context menu for the view, right-click in any area of the view that is not over a resource.
+(If your details view is full, right-click any column heading.)
 A menu that shows the available actions for the view is displayed.

-You can print a topology or details view.
-Select File from the menu bar and then select Print from the pull-down menu to print a view.
+You can print a topology or details view by clicking File > Print or the Print button on the menu bar.
 Note that you cannot zoom in on a topology view and print it.
-To print a larger picture of a view, resize your window and then print.
+To print a larger picture of a view, resize your window and then print the view.

-The Filter Bar
+Filter Bar